-I try to power through work but often find myself staring at the computer and wondering why I can no longer feel my backside.
+I try to power through work but often stare at the computer and wonder why I can no longer feel my backside.

-Regular breaks are so necessary, and you will find you are much more productive after a short break.
-Also, taking a quick break away from your desk means you can catch up with other colleagues and find out what is happening in other parts of the business which will help your career development.
+Regular breaks are necessary, and you will be much more productive after a short break.
+Also, taking a quick break from your desk means catching up with colleagues and discovering what is happening in other parts of the business, which will help your career development.

 3. Keeping everything stored in your head